nephio-project/nephio/COMMUNITY.md

 - Ensure affiliation is up to date in [openprofile.dev].
-- Have made **several contributions** to the project or community, enough to demonstrate an **ongoing and possible long-term commitment** to the project like:
+- Have made **several contributions** to the project or community, enough to demonstrate an **ongoing and possible long-term commitment** to the project such as:
     - Authoring or reviewing PRs on GitHub, with at least one **merged** PR.
     - Filing or commenting on issues on GitHub
     - Contributing to SIG, subproject, or community discussions (meetings,